 Two more sleeps until Bermuda.
 Five more sleeps until Team McManus toes the starting line of their second CONSECUTIVE Bermuda Half Marathon.
 Ten years since the diagnosis of post polio syndrome and two years since the diagnosis of a knee that was going to need a total knee replacement and no more running!

 What a journey!
-So blessed to be able to reclaim advantage and reclaim life in the wake of the one two punch of paralytic polio and trauma and be Bermudaful bound!
+So blessed to be able to heal my life in the wake of the one two punch of paralytic polio and trauma and be Bermudaful bound!

 To your health and wellness,